An update on recent Claude Code quality reports

 Key Takeaways

-• March 26 caching bug cleared thinking history every turn instead of once, causing forgetfulness, repetition, and faster usage limit drain.
+• March 26 caching bug cleared thinking history every turn after 1hr idle, causing compounding forgetfulness and faster usage limit drain; fixed April 10.

 Hacker News Comment Review